qiskit-community/adapt-aqc/docs/running_options_explained.md

 `rotosolve_frequency` defines how often the ansatz is optimised using specifically the Rotosolve algorithm, which only changes the angles of parameterised gates.
 Specifically, Rotosolve is called after every `rotosolve_frequency` number of layers have been added.
-In the context of ISL, it is notable that _only rotosolve_ has the ability to modify previous layers.
-Specifically, the last `ISLConfig.max_layers_to_modify` layers will be optimised using Rotosolve.
+In the context of ADAPT-AQC, it is notable that _only rotosolve_ has the ability to modify previous layers.
+Specifically, the last `AdaptConfig.max_layers_to_modify` layers will be optimised using Rotosolve.
 This makes it an expensive step but often necessary to reach convergence.

 NOTE Setting the value `rotosolve_frequency=0` will disable rotosolve.
 This can lead to a large